cakoch10/cakoch10.github.io/automata.md

 ---

 <span style="color:#f2f2f0">
-How predictable is cellular automaton behavior in Conway's Game of Life (GoL)?
+ predictable is cellular automaton behavior in Conway's Game of Life (GoL)?
 My research is driven by this question, and I believe there are three general steps leading to an answer.
 </span>

 > 1. <span style="color:#f2f2f0">Identify a pattern in GoL</span>